Shreyas1342/Python-Case-Studies/README.md

 Web_Scraping
 -Scrape the data from portexaminer.
--scrape the 5 motor company data.
+-scrape 5 motor company data.
--scrape the required details from the Bill  for each company.
+-scrape required details from the Bill  for each company.